phoebebright/django-keycloak-admin/README.md

 - delete all the tables that begin django_keycloak.
 They have either been replaced by settings or do not require to be populated.
 - remove the entries for django_keycloak in the django_migrations table
 - run `python manage.py migrate` to create the new tables.

+## Additional User fields

+If the fields keycloak_id and email_verified are added to the User model, they will be updated from keycloak when the user is created.

+    keycloak_id = models.UUIDField(editable=False, unique=True, null=True, blank=True). # can be non-optional on new system
+    email_verified = models.BooleanField(default=True)    # prefer default=False on new system